Skip to main content

 Budget Ideas Welcome

 The District will be preparing next year’s budget.
-If you have ideas that you would like the Board to consider as expenditures in 2026, please email them to dw2@dgowest2.com with contact information by September 10th.
+If you have ideas that you would like the Board to consider as expenditures in 2026, please email them to dw2@dgowest2.com with contact information by noon on September 11th.
 The monthly fees paid by residents are directed toward the operations and maintenance of our water, sewer, roads and open space.

 Happy Back in School – SLOW DOWN